Summary of Significant Accounting Policies and Nature of Operations

 Foreign Currency Translation

 The Company reports comprehensive loss in accordance with ASC 220 - Comprehensive Income (“ASC 220”).
-Accumulated other comprehensive (loss) income , included in the Company’s consolidated balance sheets, includes foreign currency translation adjustments related to the Company’s foreign operations, unrealized gain on deferred compensation trust assets, and actuarial loss on the Company’s defined benefit plan in the Philippines.
-The Company presents the components of net loss and other comprehensive loss in its consolidated statements of comprehensive operations.
+Accumulated other comprehensive income, included in the Company’s consolidated balance sheets, includes foreign currency translation adjustments related to the Company’s foreign operations through July 2, 2022, unrealized (loss) gain on deferred compensation trust assets, and actuarial gain (loss) on the Company’s defined benefit plan in the Philippines.
+The Company presents the components of net loss and other comprehensive gain (loss) in its consolidated statements of operations and comprehensive operations.